Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-The _ContractOfferAcceptMessage_ is sent by a consumer or provider when it declines a contract offer or consumer ContractOfferAcceptMessage, thereby placing the state machine in the DECLINED terminal state.
+The _ContractOfferEventMessage_ is sent by a consumer when it accepts or declines a provider contract offer.
+The `eventType` property can be `accept` or `decline`.
+If the event type is `accept`, the state machine is placed in the CONSUMER_ACCEPT state.
+If the event type is `decline` the state machine is placed in the DECLINED terminal state.

 ### 5. ContractAgreementMessage